parhamfartoot/BattleShip-Game/Extensions.md

 * Add a Leaderboard list.
 This list will rank players who win games with the least amount of moves.

 ---
+How to implement the extentions:
+For example the allowing the player to take another turn if a hit was landed extension can be implemented by changing the IsHit() function, so that the GameModel will only be changed and notify its observer if the shot was a miss or if it was the second hit.